Lonnie Hillyer

-Lonnie Hillyer moved with his family to Detroit at age three, and began studying music at 14 under Barry Harris.
+At the age of three, Hillyer moved with his family to Detroit, where he began studying music at age 14 under Barry Harris.
 In 1960, he moved to New York City, where he played with Charles Mingus, Yusef Lateef, and Clifford Jarvis.
-Lonnie Hillyer's association with Mingus lasted more than a decade, performing on records such as "My Favorite Quintet" and "Let My Children Hear Music".
+Hillyer's association with Mingus lasted over a decade, and he performed on records such as My Favorite Quintet (1966) and Let My Children Hear Music (1972).

-In 1966, Lonnie Hillyer and Charles McPherson formed a quintet performed together during the years following.
-McPherson also grew up with Hillyer in Detroit.
-Around 1983 he and (former Monk tenor saxophonist) Charles Rouse formed a jazz quintet ("Bebop Quintessence"), with (drummer) Leroy Williams, (pianist) Hugh Lawson and (bassist) Ben Brown.
+In 1966, he and Charles McPherson, who had grown up with Hillyer in Detroit, formed a quintet and performed together during the years following.
+Around 1983, he and the former Monk tenor saxophonist Charles Rouse formed a jazz quintet (named Bebop Quintessence), with drummer Leroy Williams, pianist Hugh Lawson, and bassist Ben Brown.

-Hillyer performed live with many musicians including Thelonious Monk, Art Blakey, Philly Joe Jones, Willie Bobo, Barry Harris, Walter Davis, Jr., Abbey Lincoln, and many others.
+Hillyer performed live with many leading musicians, including Thelonious Monk, Art Blakey, Philly Joe Jones, Willie Bobo, Barry Harris, Walter Davis Jr., Abbey Lincoln, and others.

 He died of cancer in July 1985.

-His son, Lonnie D. Hillyer, is a rock bassist (J. Walter Negro & The Loose Jointz, Maggie's Dream, Billy Joel, Gordon Gano, Bernie Worrell, Andrea Álvarez).
+His son, Lonnie D. Hillyer, is a rock bassist (performing with J. Walter Negro & The Loose Jointz, Maggie's Dream, Billy Joel, Gordon Gano, Bernie Worrell, and Andrea Álvarez).